willi4en/StockTradingApp/README.md

 1. Navigate to the 'server' directory
 2. Create a local virtual environment by running `python -m venv venv`
+3. Source the virtual environment with `source venv/Scripts/activate`.
+Doing this before installing the python dependencies ensures they are installed in the virtual environment
-3. Install local python packages with `pip install flask python-dotenv`
+4. Install local python packages with `pip install -r requirements.txt`

 # To run the project for development